-Balance Sheet Strength: Strongest Strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR) at the 99.6% confidence level.

-- Policyholder surplus appreciation has been consistent over the most recent five- and ten-year period and is the result of profitable operating performance.
-However, in 2022, the group reported deterioration due to underwriting and unrealized capital losses.
-Similar trends have been observed through the first half of 2023. - Conservative underwriting and loss reserve leverage measures that compare favorably to those of the private passenger auto and homeowners composite. - Prudent investment risk profile and moderate investment leverage. - Limited financial flexibility.

-Operating Performance: Strong

-- Operating performance return metrics (i.e., return on revenue [ROR] and return on equity [ROE]) have outperformed its industry composite on both a five- and ten-year average basis by sizable margins; however, negative returns in 2022 have somewhat closed the margins between Ohio Mutual Insurance Group (OMIG) and the composite. - The 2022 calendar year was the first time in the last ten years where the group reported underwriting losses.
+Balance Sheet Strength: Strongest Strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR) at the 99.6% . confidence level despite incurring two consecutive years of surplus decline after a period of consistent growth.
+Both years of decline stem from operating losses with the 2022 decline exacerbated by unrealized losses.
+Surplus additions have been reported through June 30, 2024.
+Despite rising underwriting leverage over the past five years, both net and gross underwriting leverage measures continue to compare favorably to the private passenger standard auto and homeowners composite.
+Prudent investment risk profile with moderate investment leverage, which makes the group susceptible to market volatility as evidenced in 2022.
+Stable loss reserving trends as development remains favorable in each of the last ten calendar years and nine of the last ten accident years, and loss reserve leverage measures remain well below the composite average.
+Limited financial flexibility.
+Operating Performance: Strong Operating performance return metrics (i.e., pre-tax return on revenue [ROR] and return on equity [ROE]) are positive and have outperformed its industry composite on both a five- and ten-year average basis; however, negative returns in 2022 and 2023 have somewhat closed the margins between Ohio Mutual Insurance Group (OMIG) and the composite.
+The 2023 calendar year was the second consecutive time in the last ten years where the group reported underwriting losses due to elevated catastrophe losses.
 The group reported a combined ratio that is elevated when compared to the group's historical performance.
-Underwriting losses continue to be reported in the first half of 2023 due to an increase in frequency and severity of weather events. - Several initiatives have been implemented to improve profitability, including rate increases, increased deductibles, termination of poor performing agencies and improved diversification efforts with a controlled expansion in New England. - Solid net investment income has been a significant contributor to operating earnings over the previous five-year period.

-Business Profile: Neutral

-- The book of business of OMIG is somewhat diversified as it consists of both personal and commercial lines coverages, including automobile liability, automobile physical damage, homeowners, farmowners and commercial multi-peril. - The group's long-standing agency relationships are maintained with its distribution network of independent agents that share common values of underwriting profitability, commitment to service and product development initiatives. - Geographic concentration of underwriting risk in Ohio, which exposes earnings and surplus to weather-related events, regulatory risk and competitive market pressures.
+Although underwriting losses continue in 2024, an improvement in results has been observed.
+Management has implemented several initiatives to improve underwriting profitability, including rate increases, increased deductibles, expense management, and termination of poor performing agencies and improved diversification efforts.
+Solid net investment income has been a significant contributor to operating earnings over the previous five-year period and adds nearly five points to the operating ratio.
+Business Profile: Neutral The book of business of OMIG is somewhat diversified as it consists of both personal and commercial lines coverage, including automobile liability, automobile physical damage, homeowners, farmowners and commercial multi-peril.
+The group's long-standing agency relationships are maintained with its distribution network of independent agents that share common values of underwriting profitability, commitment to service and product development initiatives.
+Geographic concentration of underwriting risk in Ohio, which exposes earnings and surplus to weather-related events, regulatory risk and competitive market pressures.
 However, the level of concentration has declined over the past five years due to the group's geographic expansion in the New England region and Indiana.

-Enterprise Risk Management: Appropriate

-- Formal enterprise risk management (ERM) program in place that is monitored and updated regularly by the senior management team and the board of directors. - A risk dashboard is used for each risk identified, and the capital impact is calculated for each event with multiple scenarios. - Comprehensive reinsurance program is in place to protect policyholder surplus from variability in results caused by weather-related events.
+Enterprise Risk Management: Appropriate A formal enterprise risk management (ERM) program is in place that is monitored and updated regularly by the senior management team and the board of directors.

+• A risk dashboard is used for each risk identified, and the capital impact is calculated for each event with multiple scenarios.

+• Comprehensive reinsurance program is in place to protect policyholder surplus from variability in results caused by weather-related events.